djpai/StreamConduit/README.md

 # StreamConduit C# .Net Core 2.0
 Change direction of stream.
 Read from a write stream or write to a read stream.

-e.g.  FTP download to write-stream converted into read-stream.
+e.g.  FTP only allowing download to write-stream converted into read-stream.

             Func<Stream, Task> MyProcess = async (writeStream) =>
             {